muratk3n/thirdwave/en/README.md

 ---

+The thrift / deficit decision is a political one, so by definition it cannot be de-politicized, taking out of realm of discussions, turned into TINA, just like Bitcoin "not printing money", depoliticizing that decision makes it unfit as a national / global fiat currency.

+"Should autsterity be embedded in European law?"

+---

 Industrial Age society, the Second Wave began in Western Europe with the Industrial Revolution, and subsequently spread across the world.
 Key aspects of Second Wave society are the nuclear family, a